 Seahorses (throughout the year)

-This project will involve travelling to the nearby Inhambane Estuary and snorkling in relatively shallow waters to evaluate and monitor the seahorse population.
-The seahorses are counted, and photos taken to identify size of the seahorses, and data then entered into a database to allow for analysis.
+This project will involve traveling to the nearby Inhambane Estuary and be snorkeling in relatively shallow waters to evaluate and monitor the seahorse population.
+The seahorses are counted, and photos were taken to identify the size of the seahorses, and data then entered into a database to allow for analysis.

 Humpback Whales (June – October)

 During June-October you may help monitor the numbers of humpbacked whales on their seasonal migration up and down the coast.
-This involves sand dune based observations using binoculars and boat based observations recording the numbers of whales, the makeup of the pods and behaviours witnessed.
+This involves sand dune based observations using binoculars and boat-based observations recording the numbers of whales, the makeup of the pods and behaviors witnessed.
 This work will help provide recommendations for the improved conservation of these important ocean giants.

 General environment (throughout the year)

 A number of more general environmental awareness and clean-up activities will be also carried out during the project.
-The information collected during the field work is collated into a computer database both on-site and online and some of the data is uploaded onto an international database and shared with international collaborators for write up in scientific journals and theses.
+The information collected during the fieldwork is collated into a computer database both on-site and online and some of the data is uploaded onto an international database and shared with international collaborators for a write up in scientific journals and theses.